Where no man has gone before

-A version of the Prologue was also spoken at the end of the Star Trek: Enterprise series finale, "These Are the Voyages...," by the captains of the three starships that share the name Enterprise.
-Patrick Stewart spoke the first two sentences, William Shatner the third and fourth, and Scott Bakula, as Captain Jonathan Archer, the final sentence.

-The Prologue would return in the opening sequence for the Star Trek: Discovery spinoff series Star Trek: Strange New Worlds as spoken by Kirk's predecessor Captain Christopher Pike, portrayed by Anson Mount.
-Pike's version is the same as Kirk's with the only variance being the usage of the gender-neutral final phrase.
+The series produced after The Next Generation would not use any form of introductory speeches, until the prequel series Star Trek: Strange New Worlds.
+The introduction, spoken by Anson Mount as Captain Christopher Pike, Kirk’s predecessor, leads the title sequence of every episode and combines Kirk’s version of the speech with the neutral final phrase.

 Origin

 Blogger Dwayne A. Day says the quotation was taken from Introduction to Outer Space, a White House booklet published in 1958 to garner support for a national space program in the wake of the Sputnik flight.
 It read on page 1:

 The first of these factors is the compelling urge of man to explore and to discover, the thrust of curiosity that leads men to try to go where no one has gone before.
 Most of the surface of the earth has now been explored and men now turn to the exploration of outer space as their next objective.

+Similar expressions have been used in literature before 1958.
+For example, a variation of the phrase "where no man has gone before", namely por mares nunca de antes navegados 'by seas never sailed before', was first used by Portuguese poet Luís de Camões in his epic poem The Lusiads, published in 1572.
+The poem celebrates the Portuguese nation and its discovery of the sea route to India by Vasco da Gama.